dport96/ITM352/morea/130.Assignment1/experience-Deploying-Assignment1.md

  - Instructions
 morea_start_date: "2024-04-04T00:00"
 ---
-When you arr done with Assignment 1 you will need to deploy it
+When you are done with Assignment 1 you will need to deploy it

 # How to deploy a Node application to Google Cloud